VQA-Vision202201/Final-Project/README.md

 python main.py --test minival
 ```

-- Run the following line to prove our demo
+- Run the following line to prove our demo.
+Afterwards, you will be able to visualize the power of VQA in "demo_pic.png"
 ```bash
 python main.py --test demo
 ```